 A: Yes.
 Since CBU is adding your scores to your application, you can take the PAX at any time that it is offered during the application period.
 You do not need to wait to submit your NursingCAS application until you have taken the PAX.
 You can even submit the app by the early app deadline and take the PAX at a later time slot.

 Q: Do you accept students who have not taken any prerequisites at CBU?

 A: We do have a "CBU Residency" policy, which states that students must be in progress or have completed 12 units at the time of applying to gain priority admission.
 Once all "CBU resident" student applications have been considered, we will then evaluate applications for students who have not established residency.
-Due to the competitiveness of the last few application cycles, we have not been able to accept any students who have not established CBU residency.
+Due to the competitiveness of the last few application cycles, we have been able to accept very few students who have not established CBU residency.

 Q: How do I know which classes will transfer from another college or university?

 A: For a list of equivalent courses from other community colleges, please see the articulation agreements.

 Q: What if I am a transfer student and I have completed all of my prerequisites?

 A: There may still be general education and degree requirements you may take at CBU.
 You may also consider one the many Health Science minors offered through the College of Allied Health to enhance your education.